clientdb/clientdb/docs/docs/tutorial-basics/custom-view-values.md

 });
 ```

-We now used another utility passed to `addView` called `updateSelf` that allows us to update our entity in database.
+We now used another utility passed to `addView` called `updateSelf` that allows us to update our entity in the database.

 We can now use those methods on any todo in our database